Skip to main content

 Additional documents you may need: EDI 753/754 (Routing Request/Instructions — required for collect shipments where Amazon arranges freight), EDI 860 (PO Change Request).

 Amazon's most aggressively enforced EDI requirement is the 24-hour 855 acknowledgment window.
-When Amazon sends you a Purchase Order (EDI 850), you must send back a Purchase Order Acknowledgment (EDI 855) within 24 hours — or face a chargeback of 3–10% of the PO value.
+When Amazon sends you a Purchase Order (EDI 850), you must send back a Purchase Order Acknowledgment (EDI 855) within 24 hours — or face a chargeback that commonly runs 2–10% of the PO value, tiered by your overall compliance rate.

 The 855 can acknowledge the order in three ways: